-The next difference between coding and programming lies in the skills the person performing these tasks needs to have.
+The next difference in our coding vs programming debate lies in the skills the person performing these tasks needs to have.
 Coding requires basic knowledge of a programming language.
 If you want to program, you’d need to understand much more.
 Like how to create algorithms and math models, how to process data, know math, and in some cases, event management experience.

 What is the difference between coding and programming in terms of the basic way things are done?
 Programming requires a methodical and thorough approach.
 It usually takes from a couple of weeks to a couple of months to achieve your goal as a programmer.
 Writing code can be done without any preparation and a simple solution can be coded within a couple of hours.
 It often progresses by trial and error method.

-Is programming and coding the same thing, and will programming and coding the same thing will have different outcomes?
+Another question that often comes up in a Coding vs Programming debate is that ‘will programming and coding the same thing will have different outcomes?’
 Different approaches lead to different results.
 As has already been mentioned, the choice of the method should be based upon the desired complexity of the final product.
 So, you should not expect to get a fast, multi-functional application with attractive UI and UX from just coding.

 Is Coding Hard to Learn?

-As we have discussed before, coding is just a part of programming.
+As we have discussed before in our discussion on coding vs programming, coding is just a part of programming.
 Yet, it still requires some time and skill to learn.
 Programming languages are very different from natural languages, and their syntax can sometimes be very confusing.
 The hardest languages are low-level ones that are close to actual processor instructions.

 How Long Does it Take to Learn Coding?

 This question does not have a simple and definitive answer.
-After you understand ‘what is coding?’, the time you need to learn a new programming language will depend on many factors, such as:
+After you understand ‘what coding is’, the time you need to learn a new programming language will depend on many factors, such as:

 - How difficult the language is;